Vyshu-source/Vyshu-source/README.md

 - 👋 Hi, I’m Vyshnavi
-- 👀 I’m interested in Product Management
+- 👀 I’m interested in Product Management, Market research & analysis, Content creation
 - 🌱 I’m currently learning the strategic approach to launch a product in a market
 - 💞️ I’m looking to collaborate on Market research, Content creation for products, Building strategy
 - 📫 How to reach me vyshnavithulasiraj@gmail.com